This is one of several user guides on specific topics. The directory for all user guides is here.

 The Shaper panel lets you configure the shaper, which is one component of a deal recipe (the other component is the Cards panel).

 The shape list boxes allow you to select multiple shapes.
 So, for instance, you could select both “Balanced” and “Minor Longest” and as many other shapes as you want.
 Keep in mind, though, that when you choose multiple shapes from one listbox, they are connected by a logical “and”; that is, all shapes within one list box must be true for a deal to satisfy the hand shape.
-So as you make selections in list boxes and HCP ranges in one shaper tabl, imagine that you are building an expression of the form:
+So as you make selections in list boxes and point ranges in one shaper tab, imagine that you are building an expression of the form:

 Be careful—don’t select mutually exclusive shapes inside of one list box (e.g. don’t select both “Balanced” and “Unbal” in one list box, since both cannot be true at the same time).